 of consuming it.
 In doing so, he restores the critical function of art in a

-culture that has largely abandoned critique.
+culture that has largely abandoned criticism.

 Moreover, Van Wingerden's work embodies a form of ethical ecology, recycling